hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 # Performance Engineering

 Maximising performance is paramount in scientific computing.
-Higher performance means more calculations can be carried out, allowing scientists to increase the size, complexity or resolution of their simulations.
+Higher performance means more calculations can be carried out, allowing scientists to increase the size, complexity, or resolution of their simulations.
 The field of High Performance Computing exists to improve the performance of distributed systems and the software running on distributed systems.
 HPC covers a broad spectrum of disciplines.
 At one extreme, domain experts write high-level simulation software to model phenomena of interest.
 At the other, hardware engineers design the processors and other components that make up supercomputers.

-_Performance engineering_ is the collection of processes by which an application's or computing system's performance is measured, predicted and optimised.
+_Performance engineering_ is the collection of processes by which an application's or computing system's performance is measured, predicted, and optimised.
 This module will be primarily focussed on the discipline of performance engineering, and throughout the remainder of the course you will learn how to:

 * Accurately measure and reason about the performance of an application or system
-* Execute batch jobs on large scale shared systems
+* Execute batch jobs on large-scale shared systems
-* Exploit the parallelisation available on-core, on-node and off-node
+* Exploit the parallelisation available on-core, on-node, and off-node
 * Build applications for execution on accelerator devices
 * Write applications that can target multiple types of hardware from a single codebase